chhotii-alex/prospective-randomizer/README.md

 manually.

 A more modern approach is taken by the Spring Boot wrapper.
 This allows client tasks to communicate with the server using the HTTP protocol.
+For new work, it is recommended that the HTTP protocol is used.

 ## Compiling and Running